simonbogutzky/RollerShutterFirmware-esp32/README.md

 sudo ln -s /usr/bin/python3 /usr/local/bin/python3
 sudo mkdir /usr/local/bin/
 ```
 Arduino IDE offers support for esp32.
 All you have to do is to go to File / Preferences, and on Additional Boards Manager URL add “https://dl.espressif.com/dl/package_esp32_index.json”.
 In Arduino IDE, Tools, setup the communication to board.
 I select: DOIT ESP32 DEVKIT V1.
+I use [ESP32Webserver](https://github.com/Pedroalbuquerque/ESP32WebServer) for this project.
 Do not forget to put the development board into firmware download mode before uploading your code.

 ### Example Usage